JeffreyJackovich/bitcoin-prediction-using-sentiment/README.md

 - Implement a Genetic Algorithm to optimize neural net's hyperparameter selection.

 Optimization:
-- Analyze all functions with <a href="https://docs.python.org/3.5/library/profile.html">cProfile</a> to determine the most inefficient functions to optimize.
+- Analyze the functions with <a href="https://docs.python.org/3.5/library/profile.html">cProfile</a> to determine the most inefficient functions to optimize.
+Visualize optimization with <a href="http://pycallgraph.slowchop.com/en/master/">pycallgraph</a>.

 ## References: